Spectral sets in $\mathbb{Z}_{p^2qr}$ tile: Fuglede's conjecture for cyclic groups

-Now using the character table of $\Z_n$ we have that $(S,\La)$ is a spectral pair if and only if the submatrix of the character table whose rows are indexed by the elements of $\La$ and columns with those of $S$ is a Hadamard matrix.
-In fact, the transpose of a Hadamard matrix is also a Hadamard matrix so if $(S,\La)$ is a spectral pair, then $(\La,S)$ is a spectral pair too.
+Now using the character table of $\Z_n$ we have that $(S,\La)$ is a spectral pair if and only if the submatrix of the character table whose rows are indexed by the elements of $\La$ and columns by those of $S$ is a complex Hadamard matrix.
+In fact, the adjoint of a complex Hadamard matrix is also a complex Hadamard matrix so if $(S,\La)$ is a spectral pair, then $(\La,S)$ is a spectral pair too.

-Now we introduce the properties that are needed to formulate the Coven-Meyerowitz conjecture for any natural number.
-Let $H_S$ be the set of prime powers $p^k$ dividing $N$ such that $\Phi_{p^k}(x) \mid S(x)$. \begin{enumerate}[{\bf(T1)}] \item $m_S(1)=\prod_{d \in H_S} \Phi_d(1)$, \item for pairwise relative prime elements $q_i$ of $H_S$, we have $\Phi_{\prod q_i} \mid m_S(x)$. \end{enumerate} We remind that if (T1) and (T2) hold for some $S \subset \Z_n$, then $S$ is a tile and if $S$ is a tile, then (T1) holds.
-Further we mention that \L{}aba proved that a set having (T1) and (T2) properties also is a spectral set.
+Now we introduce the properties that are needed to formulate the Coven-Meyerowitz conjecture (first appeared in a paper of \L aba and Konyagin \cite{labakonyagin}) for any cyclic group.
+Let $H_S$ be the set of prime powers $p^k$ dividing $N$ such that $\Phi_{p^k}(x) \mid m_S(x)$. \begin{enumerate}[{\bf(T1)}] \item $m_S(1)=\prod_{d \in H_S} \Phi_d(1)$, \item for pairwise relatively prime elements $q_i$ of $H_S$, we have $\Phi_{\prod q_i} \mid m_S(x)$. \end{enumerate} We remind that if (T1) and (T2) hold for some $S \subset \Z_n$, then $S$ is a tile and if $S$ is a tile, then (T1) holds, see \cite{cm}.
+Further we mention that \L aba \cite{laba} proved that a set having (T1) and (T2) properties also is a spectral set.